Committee for the Strategic Enhancement of Autonomous Systems Research

 What is Autonomous Systems Research?

 UND’s Autonomous Systems research involves developing and improving automated and autonomous systems, which exist on a continuum of increasing autonomy.
 As a broad field of inquiry, Autonomous Systems Research is incredibly diverse and wide-ranging in the array of technical, cognitive, and ethical issues and concerns raised by the design, integration, application, and end uses of the technology, with implications for research not only in STEM but also from law, social sciences, humanities, arts, economics, business, education, and public policy, among others.
+The following are relevant to autonomous systems:

 Contact